 Recommendations for infection preventionThe death rate for legionella infections acquired in clinics can increase to over 25 percent, while the number of infections acquired outside the clinical environment in Europe can lie at below 10 percent.
 To protect patients and personnel from infections acquired by waterborne pathogens such as legionella or Pseudomonas aeruginosa, it is essential, according to ESGLI, the ESCMID Study Group for Legionella Infections, that not only patients be examined for a potential COVID-19 infection, but also the water-bearing systems in hospitals on a regular basis in terms of their microbiological contamination.
 The adherence to valid water safety plans plays an important role in this case.
 The use of terminal filters* should be considered when in doubt about the water quality.
 ESGLI concludes that the potential for risk caused by legionella and other gram-negative microbes is obviously underrated.

-Over the last few years, a number of scientists have been concerned with the efficiency and effectiveness of point-of-use water filters for the reduction of nosocomial infections in hospitals.
-In the brochure Importance of water and gram-negative microbes in hygiene, we have compiled extensive information on the evidence of terminal sterile filters.
+Over the last few years, a number of scientists have been concerned with the efficiency and effectiveness of Point-of-Use water filters* for the reduction of nosocomial infections in hospitals.
+In the brochure Importance of water and gram-negative microbes in hygiene, we have compiled extensive information on the evidence of terminal infection prevention filters*.

 Simply send us a message or give us your contact details.
 Our experts will get in touch with you to answer your questions.